Shared Awareness and Deconfliction

 Shared Awareness and De-confliction (SHADE) is an international counter piracy meeting, convened in Bahrain.
 It aimed to encourage sharing information, assessing the evolution of trends, best practices and to de-conflict operations amongst counter-piracy actors in the Gulf of Aden, the Gulf of Oman and the Western Indian Ocean.

 The first meeting was held in Bahrain in December 2008.
-It was attended by a variety of states and organizations involved in to counter piracy operations, such as the Combined Maritime Forces (CMF) and EU NAVFOR Somalia.
+It was attended by a variety of states and organizations involved in counter-piracy operations, such as the Combined Maritime Forces (CMF) and EU NAVFOR Somalia.

 Since 2017 SHADE meets twice a year in Bahrain, chaired alternatively by CMF and EU NAVFOR Somalia.
 The international shipping industry is a key stakeholder in SHADE meetings.
 International organizations active in the maritime domain in the region such as WFP and UNODC also attend the SHADE meetings.

 In 2017 a similar platform, SHADE MED, was established in relation to maritime security operations working to prevent illegal immigration in the Mediterranean sea.

-On the 3rd and 4 November 2020, CMF and EU NAVFOR Somalia co-hosted the 47th Shared Awareness and De-confliction (SHADE) Conference.
+On 3 and 4 November 2020, CMF and EU NAVFOR Somalia co-hosted the 47th Shared Awareness and De-confliction (SHADE) Conference.
 It was the first occasion in 11 years, that this event was convened virtually, as a result of the restrictions imposed by the COVID-19 pandemic.